Eviction process under COVID-19

 To seek permission when you prepare the claim for possession claim avoids you paying £700+ fees and avoids delay later obtaining permission to use high court enforcement offices.
 You have nothing to lose by pleading permission to use High court enforcement officers.

 - If your tenant has paid a deposit then ideally, you do not want to have an argument later over the deposit money.
 You should plead for the Judge to make a declaration the deposit monies can be kept by you.
 Most judges will not be averse to this request, especially if you have serious rent arrears.

 - You must not attempt to try to do the possession yourself.
 It is no longer a matter of form filling.
 Use lawyers who are specialists in eviction.
-Landlord Advice UK is just one of the national company that deals with bad problem tenants.
+Landlord Advice UK is just one of the national companies that deal with bad problem tenants.

 know all the above and will plead everything that needs to be pleaded to make things easier for you.
 It is essential before a claim for possession is issued you obtain information regarding how your tenant was impacted by COVID-19.

 Landlords must obtain a court order should they wish to evict a tenant, to evict a tenant without a possession order from a court is illegal.

 Once your possession claim has been submitted to the county court, before the court lists the case, in rare cases if you speak to the staff listing the case, they may be provided you have compelling reasons to list the case earlier than they may otherwise.
 You have nothing to lose by speaking to the court staff.